 Mekhri Circle

 Located in Sri Ramana Maharishi Park at Mekhri Circle is the second watch tower.
-Sri Ramana Maharishi Park is a green space that is used by people for meditation and walks.
+Sri Ramana Maharishi Park is a green space where people practice meditation and take walks.
 You can access this tower at any time when the park is open.
 This tower marks the north end of Bangalore.

 How to get to Mekhri Circle?

-• Metro – The closest metro station to Mekhri Circle is Mantri Mall metro station.
-From Mantri Mall, the park is around
+- Metro – The closest metro station to Mekhri Circle is Mantri Mall metro station.
+From Mantri Mall, the park is around 2 to 3 kilometres.

-• Bus – The best way to get Mekhri Circle by public transport is by taking a bus.
+- Bus – The best way to get to Mekhri Circle by public transport is by taking a bus.
 You can take a bus from Majestic (Kempegowda bus stop) to Palace Ground.
-And the park is just opposite to the Palace Ground.
+The park is located just opposite the Palace Ground.

-• Drive – The park is around 6 to 7 kilometres from Bangalore GPO and by road, the journey takes 20 minutes.
-There is street parking available behind the park.
+- Drive – The park is approximately 6 to 7 kilometres from Bangalore GPO, and the journey by road takes around 20 minutes.
+Street parking is available behind the park.

 Gavipuram

-Located right behind the Bande Mahakali temple is third watch tower.
-A short muddy path leads to the tower and is hidden and unknown by many, including the locals.
+Located directly behind the Bande Mahakali temple is the third watchtower.
+A short, muddy path leads to the tower, hidden and unknown to many, including the locals.
 You can access this tower at any time during the day.
 This tower marks the west end of Bangalore.

-We went on a hunt to find this ancient and historical tower as part of our Gavipuram heritage trail.
-It was a hunt because most of the people did not even know this existed.
+We embarked on a quest to locate this ancient and historical tower as part of our Gavipuram heritage trail.
+It was a hunt because most people were unaware of its existence.
 Every time we asked for the tower, people gave us directions to Kempegowda Circle and his statue.

 Bengaluru Prayana conducts guided heritage and art walks.
 To learn about the scheduled walks, visit the Bengaluru Prayana Facebook Group or Instagram Page.
 Alternatively, you can write to us at bengaluruprayana@gmail.com.